hyprwm/hyprland-wiki/pages/Nix/Hyprland on Home Manager.md

 {{< tab "Flakes" >}}

-{{< callout >}}

-The flake module is merely an extension to the Home Manager downstream module.
-It is mainly used as a staging area for new options, so unless you're a tester you should use the downstream Home Manager module.

-{{< /callout >}}

-The following snippet of code tries to show how to bring the Hyprland flake from the flake input and import it into the module system.
+The following snippet of code tries to show how to bring the Hyprland flake from the flake input and use its packages with Home Manager.
 Feel free to make any adjustment for your setup.

 Don't forget to replace `user@hostname` with your username and hostname!